 How much National Insurance do I need to pay to get a state pension?

 Individuals who reach state pension age on or after 6 April 2016 will be eligible for the ‘new’ state pension.
-You can find out more about the new state pension on the GOV.UK website.
+You can find out more about the new state pension on GOV.UK.
 You will need 35 qualifying years’ worth of contributions to get the full amount (you should be able to get a pro-rata amount provided you have at least 10 qualifying years).

-You could also make up a qualifying year by, say, earning £120 for 40 weeks and then receiving NIC credits for the other 12 weeks.
+You could also make up a qualifying year for 2023/24 by, say, earning £123 for 40 weeks and then receiving NIC credits for the other 12 weeks.

 How can I make more National Insurance contributions to get a qualifying year?